-WASHINGTON, May 15, 2018 /PRNewswire/ -- Fannie Mae (OTC Bulletin Board: FNMA) today announced its latest sale of non-performing loans, including the company's thirteenth Community Impact Pool.
+WASHINGTON, Sept.
+13, 2018 /PRNewswire/ -- Fannie Mae (OTC Bulletin Board: FNMA) today announced its latest sale of non-performing loans, including the company's fourteenth Community Impact Pool.
 Community Impact Pools are typically smaller pools of loans that are geographically-focused, and marketed to encourage participation by non-profit organizations, minority- and women-owned businesses (MWOBs), and smaller investors.

-The four larger pools include approximately 10,300 loans totaling $1.71 billion in unpaid principal balance (UPB) and the Community Impact Pool of approximately 700 loans totaling $134.53 million in UPB.
-The Community Impact Pool consists of loans geographically located in the metro areas of New Jersey, New York, Cook County Illinois, Baltimore, Maryland and Miami, Florida.
+The five larger pools include approximately 10,700 loans totaling $1.95 billion in unpaid principal balance (UPB) and the Community Impact Pool of approximately 80 loans totaling $28.7 million in UPB.
+The Community Impact Pool consists of loans geographically located in New York City.
 All pools are available for purchase by qualified bidders.
-This sale of non-performing loans is being marketed in collaboration with Bank of America Merrill Lynch and The Williams Capital Group, as advisors.
+This sale of non-performing loans is being marketed in collaboration with Bank of America Merrill Lynch and First Financial Network, Inc. as advisors.

-Bids are due on the four larger pools on June 5 and on the Community Impact Pool on June 19.
+Bids are due on the five larger pools on October 4 and on the Community Impact Pool on October 23.

 Among other elements, terms of Fannie Mae's non-performing loan transactions require the buyer of the non-performing loans to pursue loss mitigation options that are sustainable for borrowers.
 In the event a foreclosure cannot be prevented, the owner of the loan must market the property to owner-occupants and non-profits exclusively before offering it to investors, similar to Fannie Mae's FirstLook® program.